 While having connectivity between all the different parts of the process can help a farmer glean his or her ultimate return on investment (ROI), the process of accounting for all those data points during the year and using them as a catalyst for broad positive changes on an operation isn’t always that simple.
 That’s why Anderson says it’s important to think singularly when it comes to making adjustments.
 Doing so can enables the right changes in incremental steps that can lead to more operation-wide improvements.

 “Think of one thing you want to try to improve upon.
-I would suggest looking at planting as that first focus,” Anderson said.
+I would suggest looking at planting as that first focus,” Anderson says.
 “But, it starts at harvest.
 Make sure you’re already doing your harvest yield monitoring, and that your yield monitor is calibrated so the data is accurate.
-You need to get that report card first so you can figure out where you want to make changes so you can measure them the following year to see how they improved your grades.”
+You need to get that report card first to figure out where you want to make changes so you can measure them the following year to see how they improved your grades.”

 Determining which changes to make to improve upon this year’s crop takes both accounting for last year’s crop management and the new changes and improvements to make for next year.
 It’s a process that depends on the data and information collected at harvest.